 September 22, 2014: Apple notches a new sales record with iPhone 6 and iPhone 6 Plus, selling an astonishing 10 million units in the first weekend the handsets go on sale.

-The eagerly anticipated phones bring a redesigned form factor that will persist for years.
+The eagerly anticipated smartphones bring a redesigned form factor that will persist for years.
 The most obvious change?
-Larger 4.7-inch and 5.5-inch displays that lure phablet fans.
+Larger 4.7-inch and 5.5-inch displays built to lure phablet fans.
 The iPhone 6 and 6 Plus also boast an A8 chip, improved iSight and FaceTime cameras, and — significantly — Apple Pay.